BleuBleu/FamiStudio/Docs/docs/pianoroll.md

 By default, notes will have an "attack" which mean they will restart their envelopes (volume, pitch, etc.) from the beginning.
 This is represented by the little dark rectangle on the left of each note.

 The attack can be toggled for a particular note by selecting the "Toggle Attack" option from the note context menu.
 Alternatively, you can hold **A** and click on a note to toggle its attack.
-Similarely, on mobile, toggling the note attack is done by long pressing on a note and selecting "Toggle Attack".
+Similarly, on mobile, toggling the note attack is done by long pressing on a note and selecting "Toggle Attack".

 Note that if a note does not use the same instrument as the previous one, the attack will still play, even if disabled.
 Also please note that this will generally not carry over to FamiTracker, besides specific use cases around slide notes.